JimNtexas/Project5/README.md

 RC2:
-Replaced Toobar with AppBarLayout and CollapsableToolbar on the activity article list Replaced ImageButton with a FloatingActionButton on the article detail vew Replaced some hardcoded xml values with named dimensions
+Replaced Toobar with AppBarLayout and CollapsableToolbar on the activity article list Replaced ImageButton with a FloatingActionButton on the article detail view Replaced some hardcoded xml values with named dimensions

 RC1: